t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 This statement is bold, but this problem is large enough to justify it IMO.
 Know that it comes from a place of love.

-It is hard to believe that the biggest breach in contract for my type system exists within any given file in the Next.js `pages` directory, but it's the reality I'm here to shout about.
+It is hard to believe that the biggest breach in contract for my type system exists within any given file in the Next.js `pages` directory, but it's the concern I'm here to shout about.

 ```tsx
 // pages/user-info/[id].ts